 Table 2- Data Standard examples of creating a definition list for naming conventions.

-Discusssion
+Discussion

 Using the Lone Cabbage Reef Restoration as an example, I will develop a data workflow that is adaptable to multiple types of data and meets best practices for data validation and reproducibility.
 I will use the LCR restoration project as a case history to develop this data workflow as its goals fall in line with my proposed research (Table 3).
 This data workflow will integrate living data from observations recorded on paper data sheets and electronically recorded from sensors that monitor water quality.